suffolklibraries/sljekyll/_recurrents/beccles-german-conversation.md

 ---
-recurrent-title: "German conversation group: for those with some previous knowledge of conversational German"
+recurrent-title: "German conversation group"
+recurrent-description: For those with some previous knowledge of conversational German.
 recurrent-day: second and fourth Tuesday of the month
 recurrent-times: 1400-1600
 recurrent-location: beccles-library